-- Toss mushroom caps with 2 tbsp olive oil and salt and pepper on a baking sheet.
+- Toss mushroom caps with 2 tablespoon olive oil and salt and pepper on a baking sheet.
 Place stem side down and bake for 25 - 30 minutes or until tender.

-- Add sherry and cook until it evaporates.
+- Add sherry or wine and cook until it evaporates.
 Remove to a small bowl and stir in parsley, sage, garlic, blue cheese, panko crumbs and finally, the egg white.
 Stir until well combined.

-- Fill mushroom caps with 2 tsp of the filling.
+- Fill mushroom caps with 2 teaspoon of the filling.
 Return to baking sheet and broil until tops are browned, 3- 4 minutes.
 Serve hot.

 Recipe adapted from Saveur Garlic and Gruyere Stuffed Mushrooms.